JCKE/CMPUT275_Project/a4_game/README.md

 click either mouse button on your selected unit.

 Each turn, you may move each of your units once and attack with each of your units once.
-When you are done, press the **END TURN** button to let the other team take its turn.
+When you are done, press the **END TURN** button or press enter/return to let the other team take its turn.
 In some cases, such as with air units, the unit must be moved before you can end your turn.
 In this case, pressing the **END TURN** button will automatically select the unit if it has not yet been moved.